ArtakG/terraform-azurerm-consul/modules/run-consul/README.md

 * `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.
+* `promote-vault-service-to-dns` (optional): If this flag is set, vault service is registered in consul config.
+This is useful if you need to have Consul DNS forwarding requests to Vault service to this machine.

 Example: